 The pygmy right whale family like the gray whale, has a single member!
 As the name suggests, this is a relatively small whale by baleen whale standards (up to 6.5m long and 3,400kg) and is the most mysterious one too.
 There is very little known about the pygmy right whale as they are rarely seen at sea.
 Pygmy right whales are found only in the southern hemisphere and their exact range is unknown.

-The rorqual family is the biggest baleen family with eight members, including the blue, fin, humpback, Bryde’s, sei, and minke whales.
+The rorqual family is the biggest baleen family with nine members, including the blue, fin, humpback, Bryde’s, sei, and minke whales.
 Rorquals are sleek, slender, streamlined whales, with pointed heads and flippers.
 They are lunge-feeders and have deep ‘throat grooves’ extending from the mouth to their belly button.
 Throat grooves are long folds in the skin which expand when they feed.
 As the whale gulps huge quantities of seawater, the throat bulges like a giant balloon.
 Rorquals vary in size from the smallest minke whale 8.8m (29ft) long to the blue whale who can reach 33m (108ft) long.